research, teaching, and student works

 ESSAY: DRAWING FORM FROM FICTION

-“Drawing Form from Fiction” presents undergraduate and graduate student collage drawings from an architecture seminar on spatial form in literary fiction.
+“Drawing Form from Fiction” presents student drawings from an architecture seminar on spatial form in literary fiction.
 Students develop allegorical architectures based on their analyses of spatial attributes within a literary text: ‘physical’ settings, such as architectures, cities, and landscapes; relational structures of character and plot; compositional arrangements of time and movement; and the architectonic form of the texts themselves.

-Published in the journal of the Design Communication Association, Representation, [Forgetting/Remembering] 2023-20024, Journal cover image: student work, Mason Miles, 2022.
+Published in the journal of the Design Communication Association, Representation, [Forgetting/Remembering] 2023-20024, Images from the essay, student works by Mason Miles and Kaitlyn Beyrouty, were selected for the journal cover.

 link to essay: “Drawing Form from Fiction